top of page

 Galvanic Corrosion on Boats: Causes & Prevention

 All boats from commercial fishing vessels to luxury yachts face a constant threat from corrosion.
-Among the various types of corrosion, galvanic corrosion is particularly notorious for its ability to quickly eat away at metal components, causing significant damage and costly repairs.
+Galvanic corrosion in particular is notorious for its ability to eat away at metal components, causing significant damage and leading to costly repairs.

 Galvanic Corrosion on Boats